gilbox/bootless-template/README.md

 ... only a very minimal amount of Bootstrap gets imported to start with.
 To use additional Bootstrap features, multiple files usually have to be imported because of all the dependencies.
 The import code above is copy-and-pasted from the first half of bootstrap.less and then some lines are commented out.

+If you end up importing most of the bootstrap less files, it's probably better to load pre-compiled bootstrap.css from a CDN and then in styles.less just overwrite variables from bootstrap/variables.less.
+Then, just use boostrap/mixins.less as needed.

 semantic.gs